Baseball (1983 video game): Development and release

 At the 1985 launch of the Nintendo Entertainment System in the Manhattan initial test market, the game was featured prominently among 17 total games.
 It was demonstrated on a large projector screen, by real Major League Baseball athletes who played the video game and signed autographs for fans.
 Because the video game industry was so young and had crashed in America in 1983, and because some other NES launch games like Clu Clu Land have abstract fantasy themes that are not instantly recognizable by a new audience, the presence of a traditional American pastime was said to be an instantly relatable aid to the system's introduction.

-It was ported to the arcade VS. System as VS. Baseball in 1984, competing with Sega's popular Champion Baseball (1983).

-Ports
+A Game Boy version was released as a launch title for the console.
+The NES version was released on the e-Reader for the Game Boy Advance as well as a bonus in Animal Crossing for the GameCube.
+Both console versions were released multiple times via the Virtual Console and Nintendo Classics services.
+VS. Baseball was released by Hamster Corporation as part of the Arcade Archives series for the Nintendo Switch on June 19, 2020.